PKUFlyingPig/MIT18.330/README.md

 ### Learning Julia

-- Prof. Steven Johnson will give an introduction to Julia on Friday, Feb 7 from 5-7pm in 32-141.
-Make sure to install Julia beforehand.
-See https://github.com/mitmath/julia-mit for information and resources on Julia.
+- See https://github.com/mitmath/julia-mit for information and resources on Julia.

-- For help with Julia you should be able to find people in the Julia lab most of the time (see above for directions)

 - More learning resources are available at https://julialang.org/learning/